angary/ca-document-generator/README.md

 pip install -r requirements.txt
 ```

+To get the automatic pdf generation, you will have to install wkhtmltopdf [here](https://wkhtmltopdf.org/downloads.html).
+Else you can always manually convert from markdown to pdfs.
+Note that the pdf files are ignored by git as their file sizes are larger than your typical text file.

 ## Creating Documentation

 To create the documentation, run the following command, which will save the updated spec in `md-specs/`.
 Note the `<database name>` is an optional command line argument which defaults to `database.accdb`.
 Currently `database.accdb` is the database to be used for SS8, whilst `database2.accdb` is the one used for SS7.

 ```